DanielAugusto191/Competitive_Programming/README.md

 New File, with unsolved main.cpp: make n (the unsolved problem goes to waiting folder with the number of the last file.)

-New File, with solved main.cpp: make k {problem name} (the solved problems goes to Solved folder with the name given by you).
+New File, with solved main.cpp: make k f="{problem name}" (the solved problems goes to Solved folder with the name given by you).

 TODO: